 Editing Images in Photobucket

 When you're ready to hop into editing, just click 'Edit' at the top of your screen.
-This will load a pop-up with a prompt for you to choose the photo you'd like to edit.
+This will take you to a new page where you have the option to load a photo for editing using one of three methods:

 Once you select the photo, our editor will load up with your photo.
 There are a number of options and icons you'll be presented with, but don't be scared!
 Our editor loves you, and wants you to love it, too.
 Here's what the screen's going to look like and what all that stuff means.